 Rotating one-quarter turn and bringing the bulb straight out of the fixture will remove fluorescent light bulbs.
-This would be straight out on bed lights and straight down on ceiling lights.

 Fresh Air Vents

 A control handle operates the fresh air vents.
 Turning clockwise will raise the vent and at the maximum extension, vents with fans will automatically turn on.
 For maximum air without fan, open until fan starts and back up just enough to turn fan off.
 Turning counterclockwise will close the vent.
 Screens should be removed for periodic cleaning.